sezan92/cpp_circle_points_fit/README.md

 ### Objective
-I had come across an interesting problem of fitting 3D points to a circle, - note, to a circle in 3D space- .
-That also, using C++ , and Eigen.
-I started looking for code.
-Couldnt find any.
-But I found a python implementation (referred in Acknowledgement Section).
-So I started converting it into C++.
+I had come across an interesting problem of fitting 3D points to a circle, - note, ***to a circle, not a sphere in 3D space*** .
+On top of that using C++, only using `Eigen` library!
+I started looking other implementations.
+Couldn't find any!
+But I found a python implementation (referred in the Acknowledgement Section).
+So I getting the basics , and converting the code into C++.
 I enjoyed the full process.
-The achievements for me,
+The achievements for me are following,

 - Familiarity with
 - - C++ Eigen library